 The resort has two on-site restaurants, the Main Pavilion Restaurant & Bar, serving breakfast, lunch and dinner, and the River Cafe & Bar, which hosts evening barbecues and offers light snacks and drinks throughout the day.

-Wa Ale Resort welcomes children aged 8 and over.
+Wa Ale Island Resort welcomes children aged eight and over.

 Facilities and activities

-The opportunities for exploration at Wa Ale resort are varied and there’s plenty to do in the national park.
-From snorkeling, diving, kayaking and trekking, to community visits and fishing lessons — you can take the adventure at your own pace and finish it all off with a massage in your villa.
+The opportunities for exploration at Wa Ale Island Resort are varied and there’s plenty to do in the national park.
+From snorkelling, diving, kayaking and trekking, to community visits and fishing lessons — you can take the adventure at your own pace and finish it all off with a massage in your villa.

 Environmental and social responsibility